 How short a wavelength?
-Well, a 900 MHz wave has a wavelength of 13 inches.
+Well, an 868 MHz wave has a wavelength of approximately 34 centimeters.
 If you divide that by four, because we only need to catch a quarter of the wave, we end up with a quarter-wave that's roughly the long side of a business card.
-900 MHz technology will be able to pass through gaps in construction material that are roughly the diameter of a baseball.
+868 MHz technology will be able to pass through gaps in construction material that are roughly the diameter of a tennis ball.
 Even in commercial construction, that's not too difficult to find.